 - Reporting illegal or unsafe activities in the workplace

 - Filing a compliant complaint regarding a violation of certain labor laws

 - Refusal to violate Public Health Code provisions

 - Testifying in a proceeding concerning workplace conditions or labor law violations

 If you believe that you are a victim of retaliation, you should first discuss your concerns with your immediate supervisor or human relations representative.
 If your employer does not have a legitimate explanation or refuses to remedy the situation, you may need to elevate your complaint to the Oklahoma Attorney General’s Office of Civil Rights Enforcement (OCRE) or the Equal Employment Opportunity Commission (EEOC).

 The burden of proof falls on the plaintiff in retaliation claims, so you will need to prove a link between your complaint and your employer’s retaliatory behavior.
 For this reason, it’s important to seek legal representation from an employment law attorney instead of attempting to handle your claim on your own.

 Have you been discriminated against or harassed at work?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. right away.
 Our team will fight to protect your rights and recover compensation from your employer.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.